vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 prompt$ openssl passwd -1 "password" > shadow_test
 ```

 `openssl` is a program for performing, among other things, crypto-related operations.
-The `-1` flag indicates the MD5 hash function. `password` is the real password that is being hashed.
+The `-1` (one, not L) flag indicates the MD5 hash function. `password` is the real password that is being hashed.

 The operation `> shadow_test` redirects the output of `openssl`, which would normally be printed to the terminal, to a file named `shadow_test`.
 You can check the contents of the file: